Meet Our Team

 Bhavana Sistla

-• Bhavana is a psychologist who is registered with the Australian Health Practitioner Regulation Agency (AHPRA).
+Bhavana is a Clinical Psychologist who is registered with the Australian Health Practitioner Regulation Agency (AHPRA).
 Bhavana’s background includes providing support to individuals dealing with a range of psychological difficulties, including trauma, anxiety, depression, grief, relationship issues, stress, self-esteem issues and emotion dysregulation.

 Bhavana’s approach to therapy is client-centred, and she prioritizes understanding her client’s unique circumstances, needs, and goals in therapy.
 She utilises a combination of evidence-based psychological therapies, including Cognitive-Behavioural Therapy, Acceptance and Commitment Therapy, Dialectical Behavioural Therapy, Mindfulness Practice, and Schema Therapy, which she adapts to meet the specific needs of her clients.
 She works with her clients to achieve their individual goals and improve their wellbeing in a warm, welcoming and respectful environment.